 We obtained controls through the Danish Civil Registration System, established in 1968, which includes administrative records (e.g., date and place of birth, vital status, and history of civil status and addresses) on all persons living in Denmark; records are kept even when a person dies or emigrates.45 We identified as potential controls any person with no mention of ICD-8 code 348.0 or ICD-10 G12.2 in the Danish National Registers system.
 We randomly matched five controls per case by age, sex, date of birth, and vital status.
 Controls were alive in the Danish National Registers system at the ALS diagnosis date of the matched case (index date).

 We obtained all addresses of cases and controls from January 1st 1979 onwards from the Danish Civil Registration System,45 including the dates of moving to and leaving from each address, prior to the index date.
-We then obtained the geographical co-ordinates at the door of each house of the residential history of the participants, with previous evidence of the high accuracy of this method of geocoding of addresses in Denmark.17
+We then obtained the geographical coordinates at the door of each house of the residential history of the participants, with previous evidence of the high accuracy of this method of geocoding of addresses in Denmark.17

-This study was approved by the Institutional Review Board at the Columbia University.
+This study was approved by the Institutional Review Board Committee at Columbia University.

 Exposure data